 Lodi Garden is a park located at New Delhi.
 Spread across 90 acres of land, it is an area protected by the Archaeological Survey of India and is home to two important tombs – Lodi's Tomb and Mohammed Shah's Tomb.
 Apart from these tombs, the garden also has the Bara Gumbad and Sheesh Gumbad.
-All these structures are the architectural wonders from the 15th century Lodi and Sayyid dynasty rulers period who ruled a major portion of the Northern India during the time.
+All these structures are the architectural wonders from the 15th century Lodi and Sayyid dynasty rulers, who ruled a major portion of the northern India during the time.

-The Lodi gardens can be found located in the midst of Safdarjung's Tomb and Khan Market and is a hot spot among that lot in Delhi who are health conscious, for it forms a perfect place for morning and evening walks.
+Lodi Gardens can be found located in the midst of Safdarjung's Tomb and Khan Market and is a hot spot among that lot in Delhi who are health conscious, for it forms a perfect place for morning and evening walks.

 Sikander Lodi's Tomb: This tomb of Sikander Lodi was built in the year 1517 by his son Ibrahim Lodi.
 A simple rectangular edifice on a platform, the same was renovated by the British in the year 1866, and an inscription with details of Ibrahim Lodi's defeat by Babur was added upon.

-Bara Gumbad: the name of the structure means A big dome and acts as an entrance way to a three domed mosque adjacent to it.
-Both the gumbad and the mosque were constructed in the year 1494 during Sikander Lodi's rule at the palce.
+Bara Gumbad: the name of the structure means a big dome and acts as an entranceway to a three-domed mosque adjacent to it.
+Both the gumbad and the mosque were constructed in the year 1494 during Sikander Lodi's rule at the place.